husseinfaqih/task-manager-vue/README.md

 - Node.js (version 12 or above)
 - npm (Node Package Manager)

+### Installation

+To install the required dependencies, navigate to the root directory of the Task Manager application in your terminal or command prompt, and run the following command:

+`npm install`

+This command will read the package.json file and install all the necessary packages and dependencies required by the application.

 ### Running the Application

 To run the Task Manager application, follow these steps: